wso2/docs-choreo-dev/en/docs/administer/configure-a-custom-domain-for-your-organization.md

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. In the **Component Listing** pane, click on the component for which you want to customize the URL.
 3. In the left navigation menu, click **Settings**.
 This opens the component-level settings page.
 4. Click the **URL Settings** tab.
-This lists the active deployments of the component in each environment and also indicates whether a custom URL is configured.
-If there is an active custom domain available to configure a custom URL for a component in a specific environment, the corresponding **Edit URL Mapping** icon under the **Action** column will be enabled.
+This displays the active deployments of the component across different environments and indicates whether a custom URL is configured.
+If an active custom domain is available to configure a custom URL for a component in a specific environment, the **Edit URL Mapping** icon in the corresponding **Action** column becomes enabled.

     ![Active deployments](../assets/img/administer/configure-domain/active-deployments.png)